cryptnology/novus-crypto-currency-exchange/README.md

 ## Usage

 Please visit the [Novus Token Exchange](https://eu4cp-qaaaa-aaaad-qazda-cai.ic.fleek.co/) and have your MetaMask wallet connected to the Rinkeby test network.
+Deposit your ETH into the exchange so you can start buying the NOV token and selling it on the token exchange.
+After trading you can deposit the NOV token back into your own wallet.
+If you wish to see the NOV in your wallet, first go to the assets tab and at the bottom click on import tokens.
+Then add the token address which is located at the bomttom of this page, click add and then your done.

+Make sure you are on the Rinkeby test network and have ETH in your MetaMask wallet.
+If you need ETH you can visit the [Rinkeby Authenticated Faucet](https://faucet.rinkeby.io/).

+Please enjoy the DApp.

 ## Smart Contract Address